Daniel300v/FPGA-perceptron/README.md

 ## Eight bit perceptron theory

-The current implementation of the perceptron adheres to a few limitations.
-Firstly, it will only be limited to eight bit unsigned integer values.
-Secondly, multiplication will be replaced with bit shifting.
-Thirdly, the activation function used will be a simple threshold function.
+The current implementation of the perceptron adheres to a few limitations:
+- The system will limited to eight bit unsigned integer values.
+- Multiplication will be replaced with bit shifting.
+- The activation function used will be a simple threshold function

 ## Architecture